GuitarSetGo/GuitarSetGo/README.md

 ## 🙋‍♂️ About Me

-🚀 Passionate about software development, AI, and open source.
-I love building things that matter and learning something new every day.

-- 📍 **Location:** Guatemala
+🚀 I started my dev journey building minimalist, clean front-end experiences — vanilla pages, pixel-perfect UI/UX — and grew from there into full-stack web development.
+Today I work as a SaaS Developer on the ServiceNow platform.

+Outside of work?
+I'm building my own games in Unity, composing songs as a guitarist, and staying on the edge of everything AI — integrating it into my workflow to ship faster and smarter every day.

+Tech & RPGs have been my thing since childhood.
+Some things never change. 🎮

-- 💬 **Ask me about:** web development, AI, automation & technology
+- 💬 **Ask me about:** ServiceNow & SaaS development, UI/UX design,
-- ⚡ **Fun fact:** The best code is the one that works at 3am ☕
+AI tools & workflow automation, Unity game development, web development, music production with Ableton

+- ⚡ **Fun fact:** I'm a guitarist who writes code and a developer who composes songs — turns out creativity and logic aren't that different after all. 🎸💻

 ## 🌐 Connect With Me